-Nardin Park Methodist Episcopal Church was formed in 1927 by the union of two large churches in northwest Detroit – the Grand River Avenue Church (at Grand River and McGraw) and the Ninde Church (at Visger and 28th Streets).
+Nardin Park Methodist Episcopal Church was formed in 1927 by the union of two large churches in northwest Detroit – the Grand River Avenue Church (at Grand River and McGraw) and the Ninde Church (at Grand River and Beverly Court).
 Immediately they became a congregation of 3,000 members!
 A new building was erected in 1928 at 5151 W. Chicago Avenue and the church was renamed “Nardin Park.”
 The name was taken from the park and the subdivision where the church was located.
+You may refer to “Our Journey” Pages 1-2 and Chart on Page 138.

 The decision to relocate and to build a new building was made in the early 60s.
 Twenty acres were purchased in Farmington Township, with ground breaking in 1963.
 The Nardin Park congregation met at East Junior High School on Middlebelt Road until the new building at 29887 W. 11 Mile Road was ready in September of 1965.